 - S.I.
-No. 284 of 2016: European Union (Award of Public Authority Contracts) Regulations 2016 Click here for link.
-The EU Public Contracts Directive (Article 84) requires all contracting authorities to prepare a written report after every tender competition, other than mini-competitions conducted under framework agreements.
+No. 284 of 2016: European Union (Award of Public Authority Contracts) Regulations 2016.
+4The EU Public Contracts Directive (Article 84) requires all contracting authorities to prepare a written report after every tender competition, other than mini competitions conducted under framework agreements.
 The details of what is required in this audit report can be found at Appendix 4.
-All other EU related legislation and directives can be found at this link. - 2.
-National Public Procurement Policy / Guidance information can be found at this link. - 3.
-OGP Public Procurement Guidelines for Goods and Services (2017) can be found at this link - 4.
-Departmental Circulars in relation to Procurement: - DPER Circular 02/16 Arrangements for Digital and ICT related Expenditure in the Civil and Public Service - DoES Circular 0056/2015 Use of Central Procurement Arrangements put in place by the Office of Government Procurement.
-This circular should be read in conjunction with DPER Circular 16/2013 & DoES Circular 60/2013. - DoES Circular 18/2015 Code of Practice for the Governance of Education and Training Boards - DPER Circular 10/14: Initiatives to assist SME's in Public Procurement - DPER Circular 05/2013: Procurement of legal services and Managing Legal Costs - DoES Circular 39/2011: Good Practice Guidelines in relation to Contracts for the Provision of Goods and / or Services - Capital Works Management Framework Click here for link - 5.
-Case Law: Public Procurement is governed by EU Directives and legislation.
-EU Directives require that all purchase requirements (Tenders) above "Threshold Values" currently in force, are open to European Competition.
-Tenders with a value above the applicable Threshold Value must be published in the supplement to the Official Journal of the European Union (OJEU) and a set process with prescribed timescales for tendering etc. need to be followed.
-Below EU Threshold Values, there needs to be competition to satisfy the Irish Government Procurement Rules and the general principles of Non-Discrimination, Equal Treatment, Transparency, Mutual Recognition and Proportionality must be adhered to, as per the EU Treaties.
+All other EU related legislation and directives can be found here. - 2.
+National Public Procurement Policy Framework / Guidance information - 3.
+OGP Public Procurement Guidelines for Goods and Services (2019) - 4.
+Departmental Circulars in relation to Procurement: - DPER Circular 02/16 Arrangements for Digital and ICT related Expenditure in the Civil and Public Service - DE Circular 0056/2015 Use of Central Procurement Arrangements put in place by the Office of Government Procurement.
+This circular should be read in conjunction with DPER Circular 16/2013 & DE Circular 60/2013. - Circular Letter 0002/2019 Code of Practice for the Governance of Education and Training Board.
+The Code of Practice provides a framework for the application of good practice in corporate governance by ETBs.
+ETBs should demonstrate their commitment to achieving the highest possible standards of corporate governance. - Circular Letter 003/2019 Good Practice Guidelines and requirements in relation to Contracts for the Provision of Goods and/or Service and Requirement for Department Approval before providing Non-Core Services for Legal Awards and Settlements and Other Matters. - DPER Circular 10/14: Initiatives to assist SME's in Public Procurement - DPER Circular 05/2013: Procurement of legal services and Managing Legal Costs - DE Circular 39/2011: Good Practice Guidelines in relation to Contracts for the Provision of Goods and / or Services - Capital Works Management Framework